florisjanssens/j2ee-rest-jersey-jetty-tomcat-maven-jenkinsfile/README.md

 # j2ee-rest-jersey-jetty-tomcat-maven-jenkinsfile
 Proving ground for J2EE 7 RESTful web services.
 Jersey will provide grunt for REST.
 Jetty local development but Tomcat for Integration testing.
 Maven build framework with Jenkins organising.
 If that is not enough then SonarQube and Jacoco for code coverage.

-* If you just want to play with and extend the JAX-RS REST hello world example then install [Developer Tools](#developer), download sources and go have fun
+* If you just want to play with and extend the JAX-RS REST hello world example then install [Developer Tools](#developer-tools), download sources and go have fun
-* If you want to have fun with [Jenkins 2.x Pipeline](https://jenkins.io/doc/pipeline) then install [Deployment Pipeline)[#deployment-pipeline] tools.
+* If you want to have fun with [Jenkins 2.x Pipeline](https://jenkins.io/doc/pipeline) then install [Deployment Pipeline](#deployment-pipeline) tools.
-* If you want to have fun with [Jenkinsfile](https://jenkins.io/doc/pipeline/jenkinsfile) then you need:
+* If you want to have fun with **Jenkins 2.x Pipeline** [Jenkinsfile](https://jenkins.io/doc/pipeline/jenkinsfile) or [Zero-downtime Deployment (and Rollback) in Tomcat](http://java-monitor.com/forum/showthread.php?t=1288) then you need:
   * to fork this repository to edit your [Jenkinsfile](Jenkinsfile)
   * the Developer tools
   * the Deployment tools

 Please note this plaground was setup in **July 2016**.
 Please do send me fixes for my stupid errors.

 # Development
-Once you have the sources downloaded and [developer tools](#developer) setup execute the follow to compile and run on Jetty for local development
+Once you have the sources downloaded and [developer tools](#developer-tools) setup execute the follow to compile and run on Jetty for local development

 	mvn clean compile jetty:run